Welcome to the Caterpillars!

 We love learning in the Caterpillars!
-This term we will be learning all about ....
+This term we will be learning at home about ....

 Developing a love of reading

 We aspire to develop a love of reading in nursery through reading and sharing stories.
 You can help by sharing books with your child at home.
 Sharing books are available to borrow from nursery or from our amazing St. Faith's library.
+During the Covid-19 lockdown we have boxes of books at the school gates which you may borrow.
 We do encourage parents to point out print in the environment such as shop signs to their child to help develop pre-reading skills.
 You could encourage your child to talk about the story using the pictures.
 Please see the weekly newsletter for further suggestions of activities to support your child in their learning at home.
 We warmly welcome any parental observations towards your child's learning journey via Tapestry.

 Keep updated with our learning and our news!